nataliecardot/100-days-of-code/r2-log.md

 **Today's Progress:**
 * Worked on random quote machine project.
 Added Tweet web intent functionality and a Material-UI progress bar in place of a loading message.

+### R2D93

+**Today's Progress:**
+* Finished and deployed random quote machine project.
+Finishing touches included adding favicons, meta tags, and an og:image to display when the URL is shared.